lifestonechurch/lifestonechurch.net/README.md

 ## Running

 Create a .env file with the following variables (replace with the real values).
+Only the first 2 are required to run the project.
+Check out [the wiki](https://github.com/lifestonechurch/lifestonechurch.net/wiki) for a Contentful Access token you can use to develop locally.

 ```
 CONTENTFUL_SPACE_ID=k9ajfiadv9aj